-Hazing is any intentional, knowing, or reckless act, occurring on or off campus, by one person alone or acting with others, directed against a student, for the purpose of pledging, being initiated into, affiliating with, holding office in, or maintaining membership in an organization regardless of whether the student victim may have consented to or acquiesced in the activity.
-The term includes:
+Hazing is any intentional, knowing, or reckless act, occurring on or off campus, by one person alone or acting with others, directed against a student for the purpose of pledging, being initiated into, affiliating with, holding office in, or maintaining membership in an organization, including:

-- involves sleep deprivation, exposure to the elements, confinement in a small space, calisthenics, or other similar activity that subjects the student to an unreasonable risk of harm or that adversely affects the mental or physical health or safety of the student;
+- Conduct involving sleep deprivation, exposure to the elements, confinement in a small space, calisthenics, or other similar activity that subjects the student to unreasonable risk of harm or that adversely affects the mental or physical health or safety of the student;

-- any activity that induces, causes, or requires the student to perform a duty or task that involves a violation of the Code of Student Conduct; other university policies; or local, state, or federal laws; or
+- Conduct involving any activity that induces, causes, or requires the student to perform a duty or task that involves a violation of the Penal Code, the Code, other HSC policies;

-- involves coercing, as defined by Section 1.07, Penal Code, the student to consume: a drug; or and alcoholic beverage or liquor in an amount that would lead to a reasonable person to believe that the student is intoxicated, as defined by Section 49.01, Penal Code.
+- An alcoholic beverage or liquor in an amount that would lead a reasonable person to believe that the student is intoxicated

 Laws against Hazing